NikolasNeofytou/new_website/README.md

 - Expand threshold easily in `server.js` (search for `reports >= 3`).

 ## Offline Caching
-- Network-first for `/api/past-papers*` then fallback to cache.
+- Versioned service worker (`sw.js`) with `CACHE_VERSION` bump for invalidation.
-- Cache-first for static assets with background fill.
+- Network-first strategy for `/api/` endpoints; cache-first for static assets.
-- To invalidate, bump `CACHE_NAME` in `sw.js`.
+- Auth and metadata endpoints intentionally excluded from cache.

 ## Data Persistence Caveat
 All community data stored in `past_papers_meta.json`.
 This is NOT concurrency-safe for production—multiple processes could clobber writes.